And Your Bird Can Sing: Background and inspiration

 Aside from dismissing it as a substandard work, John Lennon never discussed "And Your Bird Can Sing".
 His first wife Cynthia recalled that the song was inspired by her presenting Lennon with a clockwork bird inside a gilded cage, wrapped in gift paper, apart from the wind-up mechanism.
 She wound up the bird as she handed the present to Lennon so that it sang, leaving him with "an expression of sheer disbelief on his face" as he removed the wrapping paper.
 According to author Kenneth Womack, Lennon viewed the caged imitation bird as a metaphor for his marriage and a reflection of Cynthia's inability to understand him.
 The song's working title was "You Don't Get Me".

 One of the most popular interpretations of Lennon's lyrics is as a riposte to Frank Sinatra (pictured performing in a 1966 TV special with his daughter Nancy).

-The lack of an explanation from Lennon himself has led others to speculate on its meaning; music journalist Robert Fontenot states that the lyrics are among "the most speculated-upon of any Beatles track".
-In his 2007 book Can't Buy Me Love, Jonathan Gould says that Lennon wrote "And Your Bird Can Sing" about Frank Sinatra after reading a hagiographic article on the singer in Esquire magazine.
+The lack of an explanation from Lennon himself has led others to speculate on its meaning.
+In his 2007 book Can't Buy Me Love, Jonathan Gould says that Lennon wrote "And Your Bird Can Sing" about Frank Sinatra after reading a 15,000 word profile on the singer in Esquire magazine.
 Written by Gay Talese, the article detailed Sinatra's wealth and power, describing him as "the fully emancipated male ... the man who can have anything he wants", and repeatedly mentioned his use of the word "bird" to mean a penis.
-(Note: Published in the issue dated April 1966, the Esquire article was titled "Frank Sinatra Has a Cold" and covered Sinatra's preparation for his NBC special A Man and His Music.)
 Talese quoted a press release for Sinatra's upcoming TV special, which stated it was a show for those who were "tired of kid singers wearing mops of hair thick enough to hide a crate of melons", and he said Sinatra aimed to "communicate his talent to some rock-and-rollers – in a sense, he was battling The Beatles".
 Gould adds that while Lennon would have been amused to read about Sinatra having an assistant dedicated to maintaining his 60 "remarkably convincing" hairpieces, Lennon was piqued at the recognition afforded Sinatra, at the Beatles' expense, in the recent 1966 Grammy Awards.
 (Note: Sinatra won in the categories Male Vocal of the Year and Album of the Year, beating the Beatles' "Yesterday" and Help!, respectively.
 The band's failure to win any of the ten Grammy Awards for which they were nominated led Alan Livingston, the head of Capitol Records, to officially protest the results, saying that "Yesterday" being passed over for Song of the Year "makes a mockery of the whole event".)